Put Gratitude Front and Center During Your Year-End Fundraising Campaign

 Showing gratitude doesn’t happen nearly as often as it should, but you need to spend just as much time thanking your donors and building relationships as you do on fundraising.

-Here are a few ways to incorporate thanking your donors into your year-end fundraising campaign.
+Here are a few ways to incorporate gratitude into your year-end fundraising campaign.

 Say thank you in your appeal

 Does your appeal thank donors for their past or potential gifts?
 It should.
-Remember, you need to be showing gratitude while you’re trying to raise money.
+Everyone wins when you show gratitude while you’re trying to raise money.

-This is especially important around #GivingTuesday and I’ll write more about that in my next post.
+This is especially important around GivingTuesday and I’ll write more about that in an upcoming post.

 Wish your donors a Happy Thanksgiving

-We’re still living in a time of uncertainty and your donors will appreciate a heartfelt message from you.
+There’s a lot of uncertainty right now and your donors will appreciate a heartfelt message from you.
 Let them know how grateful you are to have them as part of your donor family.

 Don’t stop with Thanksgiving

 Thanksgiving isn’t the only time to show some appreciation.
-The holidays and New Year’s are coming up soon and that’s a good opportunity, especially for those of you outside the U.S., to express gratitude.
+The holidays and New Year’s are coming up soon (sooner than you think) and that’s a good opportunity, especially for those of you outside the U.S., to express gratitude.
 But you don’t need a holiday or other special occasion.
 Just thank your donors and do it often.

 Whatever you decide, DO NOT include a donation envelope or any other type of ask with your thank you message.
 This is known as a thask and it’s guaranteed to deflate your donor’s good feelings in an instant.